hyukhson/hyukhson.github.io/_pages/research.md

 ## Working Papers
 <details>
 <summary>
-Unpacking the Links between Conflict and Child Welfare: Evidence from a Foreign Insurgency, (with <a href="https://sites.google.com/view/heidikaila/home">Heidi Kaila</a> and Larissa Nawo),
+Unpacking the Links between Conflict and Child Health: Evidence from a Foreign Insurgency, (with <a href="https://sites.google.com/view/heidikaila/home">Heidi Kaila</a> and Larissa Nawo),
   <i>R&R at Economic Development and Cultural Change</i>
-  <a href="https://hicn.org/working-paper/unpacking-the-links-between-conflict-and-child-welfare-evidence-from-a-foreign-insurgency/"> [Link] </a>
+  <a href="http://hyukhson.github.io/files/Kaila_al_2023_Cameroon_Conflict_Child_Health.pdf"> [Link] </a>
 </summary>
 <div class="text-box">
 <p style="text-align: left; background-color: #F1F1F1; border: 7px solid white;">
 <b>Abstract </b>
 <br>
-  Violent conflict has enduring effects on child human capital, but little is understood about the mechanisms underlying these effects.
-This study investigates the immediate effects of decreased security environment due to foreign-borne terrorism on children’s human capital, using data from a decade before to shortly after the Nigerian Boko Haram insurgency extended across the border to Cameroon.
-Boko Haram attacks immediately decrease weight-for-height for children under five -- an indicator of short-term health and nutrition, reduce healthcare service utilization which can prolong and aggravate the highly prevalent fever and diarrhea, and do not reduce dietary diversity.
-Child mortality remains unaffected.
-Attacks affect school-aged children, who spend more time at home instead of in outside activities.
-The results underscore the urgent importance of health care service provision after the eruption of violence to prevent irreversible impacts, which is increasingly important in West African countries combating the infiltration of foreign terrorists.
+  Violent conflict has enduring effects on child health, but the speed at which these effects manifest is not fully understood.
+This study investigates the immediate effects of deteriorating security environment caused by foreign-borne insurgent terrorism on children’s health, using data from a decade before to shortly after the Nigerian Boko Haram insurgency extended across the border to Cameroon.
+Boko Haram at- tacks decrease weight for-height for children under five – an indicator of short-term health and nutrition – within an average of 2.6 months after the attacks.
+This effect is likely driven by a reduction in healthcare service utilization, which can exacerbate the prevalence and the severity of conditions such as fever and diarrhea.
+However, the attacks do not affect dietary diversity or child mortality.
+The results underscore the importance of maintaining healthcare service accessibility following the eruption of violence to prevent irreversible impacts, a concern that is increasingly relevant for countries combating the infiltration of foreign terrorists.
  </p>
 </div>
 </details>